 Do you know a person or organisation that has mapped or wants to map manufacturing capabilities and could use some financial support to adapt their data to the Open Know-Where standard?
-The first round of awards is now closed, stay tuned for round 2 in the Summer 2022.
-You will be able to nominate someone, or apply for yourself!
+Round 2 of the Open Know-Where data awards is now open: nominate someone, or apply here!

 In April 2021, the IOP Alliance launched the Open Know-Where (OKW) standard, a mapping standard for documenting and sharing information about the location of manufacturing facilities and capabilities globally.
 It is never sufficient for standards to exist; their adoption needs to be supported.